julianrupp/tswlairmgr/README.md

 This software makes use of [Blob.js](https://github.com/eligrey/Blob.js) and [FileSaver.js](https://github.com/eligrey/FileSaver.js) by Eli Grey ([@eligrey](https://github.com/eligrey)) and redistributes them.
 Please see the respective `LICENSE.md` files in their subfolders in `assets/javascripts/libraries` for their license.

 This software makes use of [jQuery](https://github.com/jquery/jquery) by the jQuery foundation and other contributors and redistributes it.
 Please see the `MIT-LICENSE.txt` file in `assets/javascripts/libraries/jQuery` for its license.

+This software makes use of [mustache.js](https://github.com/janl/mustache.js) by Chris Wanstrath, Jan Lehnardt and the mustache.js community and redistributes it.
+Please see the `LICENSE` file in `assets/javascripts/libraries/mustache.js` for its license.